cepek/multipledistancesplugin/README.md

 # multipledistancesplugin

 MultipleDistancesPlugin class is a plugin for gama-q2 adjustment program from Qt based GUI of project GNU gama https://www.gnu.org/software/gama/.
-To build the plugin you need Qtcreator or Qt platform with Cmake installed and source codes from GNU gama project, the plugin is build as a Qt subproject.
+To build the plugin you need QtCreator or Qt platform with Cmake installed and source codes from GNU gama project, the plugin is build as a Qt subproject.

 * download GNU gama sources from git